ebi-ait/hca-metadata-community/contributing/spreadsheet-guide.md

 to describe the process between `Cell suspension` and `Sequence file`.

 In the `Library preparation protocol` tab, fill in details about the library preparation protocol.
+You may find the parameters to fill for some well known technologies [here](https://ebi-ait.github.io/hca-ebi-wrangler-central/technology_types_guide/technology_types_table.html#library-preparation-protocol-parameters).

 ![Library preparation tab](../assets/images/spreadsheet_quickguide/library_preparation_protocol_tab.png)

-In the `Sequencing protocol` tab, fill in details about how the library was sequenced
+In the `Sequencing protocol` tab, fill in details about how the library was sequenced.
+You may find the parameters to fill for some well known technologies [here](https://ebi-ait.github.io/hca-ebi-wrangler-central/technology_types_guide/technology_types_table.html#sequencing-protocol-parameters).

 ![Sequencing protocol tab](../assets/images/spreadsheet_quickguide/sequencing_protocol_tab.png)